wario123/IDD-Fa18-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

+The voltage values range from 0 to 1023

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**